 What Are “Chemo Curls”?

-When chemotherapy enters the body, it attacks the cancer cells as it’s intended to do.
-It also attacks the cells responsible for hair growth.
+When chemotherapy enters the body, its intention is to attack the cancer cells.
+However, it also attacks the cells responsible for hair growth.
 Since chemo damages the hair shaft, most chemo patients lose hair quickly.
-Due to the amount of chemo that’s still in your body when you finish treatment, it takes awhile for hair to grow back.
-When it does, it’s usually quite different from the hair you once had because of the damage (to the cells that determine hair texture) from the chemo.
-Many patients do find that hair eventually returns to normal or close to it.
-So if you’re dealing with a completely different hair texture, know that it’s more than likely not permanent.
+Due to the amount of chemo that remains in the body when one finishes treatment, it takes a while for hair to grow back.
+When it does grow back, it’s usually quite different from the hair you once had because of the damage that's done to the cells that determine hair texture.
+Many patients do find that hair eventually returns to its pre-chemo state or close to it.
+So if you’re dealing with a completely different hair texture, know that it’s possible that they may not permanent.

+We want to hear from you!
 What are some ways you’ve learned to cope with curls that didn’t turn up until after chemotherapy?

 If you're ready for more curly hair tips, head on over to the Beginner's Guide to Wearing Your Hair Curly.

 Read about curly hair icon Ouidad's fight against breast cancer.